The pterional-transsylvian approach: An analytical study

 Digital Object Identifier (DOI)

 Figueiredo, Eberval Gadelha; Deshmukh, Pushpa; Zabramski, Joseph M.; Preul, Mark C.; Crawford, Neil R.; and Spetzler, Robert F., "The pterional-transsylvian approach: An analytical study" (2008).
-Neurobiology.
+Translational Neuroscience.
 798.